 Irrespective of the route you take, a civil penalty should result in steps being taken to rectify issues and areas of risk within your organisation to avoid further civil and criminal penalties, and future breaches.

-For further information about our immigration audit service, or any query relating to mobility compliance, please contact a member of our team.
+For further information about our immigration audit service, or any query relating to compliance, please contact us.